waterlock/waterlock/README.md

 You can customize the email template used in the password reset via the template file defined in `config/waterlock.json` this template file is rendered with the fun and dynamic `jade` markup, the view var `url` is generated and passed to it when a user requests and password reset.
 You can customize this template to your liking and pass any other view vars you wish to it via the `vars` options in the json file.

 # The Future
-We would hope to turn this project into a well oiled api key management tool for users.
+We would hope to turn this project into a well oiled jwt management tool for users.

 ## Tests